KareemAbbas1/Udacity-s-Front-end-Project/README.md

 ### HTML & CSS
-The project already have an HTML & CSS starter code in Udacity's repositroy that provides a static version of it.
+The project already has an HTML & CSS starter code in Udacity's repositroy that provides a static version of it.
 The main purpose of this project it to converted the static landing page to a dynamic one which has been done using JavaScript(ES6).